JulioPDX/JulioPDX.github.io/juliopdx/content/posts/my-journey-to-completing-the-david-goggins-4x4x48-challenge.md

 ## In Between Time

 What do you do in between each leg?
 I developed a pretty normal routine.
 I ate half a banana after each leg and some orange slices.
 I would then hydrate with plain water and get a meal in at normal times of the day.
 I stretched and foam rolled after each and every run, no exceptions.
-Even if you have to stretch in bed at 1AM… do it!
+Even if you have to stretch in bed at 1 AM… do it!
 Besides that I just played some video games and read messages from awesome supporters.

 ## Support